 1.)
 The taxes you pay, stay local

-Although you may still be paying taxes on the items you purchase, the biggest difference is that when you shop local, those tax dollars stay in your community.
+Although you may still be paying taxes on the items you purchase, the biggest difference is that those tax dollars stay in your community when you shop locally.
 The parks you love to roam, the roads you travel, the

-schools your kids excel in, the public service workers like your local firefighters, all benefit from keeping your tax dollars local.
+Schools your kids excel in, the public service workers like your local firefighters benefit from keeping your tax dollars local.